DaSH-Lab-CSIS/dashideas/README.md

 - Optimization of the time complexity equation in Hermes to account for varying computation times across tasks, ensuring accurate performance predictions.
 This is where majority of the research will be focused on.

 ---
-### Reconfiguring architectures on GPUs
+### Reconfiguring Architectures on GPUs
 **Mentors**: [Advik Raj Basani](mailto:f20221155@goa.bits-pilani.ac.in), [Arnab K. Paul](mailto:arnabp@goa.bits-pilani.ac.in)

 **Skills required**: GPU Architecture, Machine Learning, Distributed Systems

 **Rating of the project (Easy / Medium / Hard)**: Hard

-Current GPU architectures are engineered as fixed-function accelerators, optimized at design time for broad classes of workloads but unable to adapt to rapidly shifting computational demands or environmental conditions at runtime.
-This project asks the bold question: “Can we design a GPU system that autonomously reconfigures its microarchitecture in real time to optimize performance, energy efficiency, and fault resilience across diverse and unpredictable workloads?”
+[Current GPU architectures](https://www.cs.cmu.edu/afs/cs/academic/class/15462-f11/www/lec_slides/lec19.pdf) are engineered as fixed-function accelerators, optimized at design time for broad classes of workloads but unable to adapt to rapidly shifting computational demands or environmental conditions at runtime.
+This project asks the bold question: “Can we design a GPU system that autonomously [reconfigures its microarchitecture](https://fruitfly1026.github.io/static/files/p31-zhang.pdf) in real time to optimize [performance, energy efficiency, and fault resilience](https://ieeexplore.ieee.org/document/5452013) across diverse and unpredictable workloads?”

 **Expected outcomes**:
 - A novel GPU architecture that can dynamically reconfigure its microarchitecture at runtime to optimize performance, energy efficiency, and fault resilience across diverse workloads.
 - A comprehensive evaluation of the proposed architecture on a range of machine learning, scientific computing, and data analytics workloads to demonstrate its effectiveness and versatility.

 ---
-### Dynamic memory realignment on GPUs
+### Dynamic Memory Realignment on GPUs
 **Mentors**: [Advik Raj Basani](mailto:f20221155@goa.bits-pilani.ac.in), [Arnab K. Paul](mailto:arnabp@goa.bits-pilani.ac.in)

-**Skills required**: GPU Architecture
+**Skills required**: GPU Architecture & more, refer to papers below

 **Rating of the project (Easy / Medium / Hard)**: Hard

-Modern GPUs have become critical components for a wide range of computational tasks, but they still struggle with inefficiencies caused by latent memory redundancies.
+[Modern GPUs](https://www.cs.cmu.edu/afs/cs/academic/class/15462-f11/www/lec_slides/lec19.pdf) have become critical components for a wide range of computational tasks, but they still struggle with [inefficiencies](https://arxiv.org/pdf/2306.10856) caused by latent memory redundancies.
 These redundancies arise from unnecessary duplication and improper data handling within memory, which leads to performance losses.
 While existing techniques focus on [mitigating redundancies in registers or caches](https://yonsei.elsevierpure.com/en/publications/shreg-mitigating-register-redundancy-in-gpus), memory-level redundancies remain largely unaddressed.
 The question driving this research is: **Can we develop a system that dynamically identifies and eliminates memory redundancies in real time, optimizing memory usage without manual intervention?**

 **Expected outcomes**:
 - A novel GPU architecture that dynamically realigns memory to optimize memory usage, reduce redundancies, and improve performance across diverse workloads.